rhdtownsend/msg/docs/source/user-guide/exception-handling.rst

 * Attempts to load grids from files that are missing or corrupt.
 * Attempts to interpolate at locations outside the bounds of a grid.
 * Attempts to interpolate at locations where grid data are missing (so-called *grid voids*).
-* Attempts to interpolate with incomplete specification of atmosphere parameters.
+* Attempts to interpolate with incomplete specification of photospheric parameters.
 * Attempts to interpolate for invalid wavelength and/or angle parameters.

-When an exception occurs, how it is signaled depends on the language interface being used.
+When an exception occurs, how it's signaled depends on the language interface being used.

 Python
 ======